tensorturtle/cycarla/README.md

 + Hard drive: 30GB of free space.
 + Bluetooth Low Energy (BLE) support.
 + Internet connection required for installation, not required to run the game.

+## Versioning

+This project uses SemVer.

+Since two binaries are distributed, they are related as follows:
++ The two binaries must be compatible within the same major and minor versions (x.y._), where x and y match.
++ Patch versions (0.0.z) don't need to match - they are used for bug fixes that don't affect the interoperability of the two programs.